Skip to main content

 Palm Springs is Very Diverse and Inclusive

 Residents of Palm Springs have a reputation for being open and welcoming.
-With a very supportive attitude toward the LGBTQIA+ community and people from many different ethnic, racial, and spiritual backgrounds, Palm Springs doesn’t discriminate against anyone.
+With a very supportive attitude toward people from many different ethnic, racial, and spiritual backgrounds, Palm Springs doesn’t discriminate against anyone.
 One might even say that this desert town is a place where even liberals and conservatives tolerate each other more than anywhere else.
 You’ll find this fact to be true the moment you start living in Palm Springs—it’s definitely one of our favorite things about this town.

 Palm Springs has the largest concentration of preserved mid-century modern architecture in the world.